watinha/collector/README.md

 This project was built using the following technologies:
 * Selenium WebDriver - for crawling webpages
 * Appium - for automatizing the crawling process in mobile browsers
+* AShot - for taking full page screenshots on desktop and mobile browsers
 * OpenCV - for running screenshot comparison using Chi-squared distance.
 * jpHash - for further comparing screenshots.